Skip to main content

 • Both

-• Support non-TLS for SMAFT Server Communications: Determines if the SMAFT Server currently allows SMAFT connections to be accepted using an unsecured data link with the remote SMAFT Agent.
-Valid values are True or False.
+• Support non-TLS for SMAFT Server Communications: Determines if the SMAFT Server allows SMAFT connections using an unsecured data link with the remote SMAFT agent.
+Valid values: True or False.

-• Support non-TLS for SMAFT Agent Communications: Determines if the SMAFT Agent currently allows SMAFT jobs to be requested using an unsecured data link with the remote SMAFT Server.
-Valid values are True or False.
+• Support non-TLS for SMAFT Agent Communications: Determines if the SMAFT agent allows SMAFT jobs to be requested using an unsecured data link with the remote SMAFT Server.
+Valid values: True or False.

-• Support TLS for SMAFT Agent Communications: Determines if the SMAFT Agent currently supports SMAFT jobs to be requested using a TLS-secured data link with the remote SMAFT Server.
-Valid values are True or False.
+• Support TLS for SMAFT Agent Communications: Determines if the SMAFT agent supports SMAFT jobs requested using a TLS-secured data link with the remote SMAFT Server.
+Valid values: True or False.

-• Support TLS for SMAFT Server Communications: Determines if the SMAFT Server currently supports SMAFT connections to be accepted using a TLS-secured data link with the remote SMAFT Agent.
-Valid values are True or False.
+• Support TLS for SMAFT Server Communications: Determines if the SMAFT Server supports SMAFT connections using a TLS-secured data link with the remote SMAFT agent.
+Valid values: True or False.

 SAP BW Details

-If maintaining Advanced Machine Parameters for an SAP BW Machine, the SAP BW Details category appears to define connection information for the LSAM to connect to the SAP BW system.
+If you are configuring Advanced Machine Parameters for an SAP BW machine, the SAP BW Details category appears to define connection information for the agent to connect to the SAP BW system.

-Client ID: Defines the SAP BW Client ID for the SAPQueryProcessor to connect to the SAP System.
+• Customer ID: Defines the SAP BW Customer ID for the SAPQueryProcessor to connect to the SAP system.

 • Valid values are three-digit numbers ranging from 000 to 999.

-• A valid number must be in this field to create jobs in the Enterprise Manager.
+• A valid number must be in this field to create SAP jobs in OpCon.

 Example